qwiglydee/otree-advanced-demos/drawing/README.md

 # Drawing

-The task is to solve simple math expressions.
-The expressions are generated randomly.
+The task is to solve a simple math expression and hand-write answer.

-Response is hand-drawn on a canvas.
+## Workflow

-Response images are analized for painted area, scarse painted answers not accepted.
+- Basically, same as of `trials_simple`

-Workflow:
+- Answer is taken from hand-drawn image
-- the same as of [`trials_live`](../trials_live)
+- Answers are not actually evaluated and scored
-- response images are encoded and saved as "data-urls" into database
+- Empty responses or responses with too few paint are not accepted and another retry is allowed

-Drawbacks:
+## Features

-- images occupy huge space in database and exported data
+- input free-hand images